-Despite offering innumerable benefits, electronic payments continue to face challenges with adoption as organizations cling steadfastly to their tried and true paper-based processes.
+Despite offering innumerable benefits, electronic payment adoption continues to face challenges as organizations cling steadfastly to their tried and true paper-based processes.

 Fintechs have worked and continue to work hard to change that, however.
 To learn more about the evolving role Fintechs are playing with electronic payment adoption, we sat down with NACHA’s Rob Unger, Senior Director and George Throckmorton, Managing Director, as well as with Bottomline Technologies’ Bill Wardwell, VP of Strategy and Business Development and Andrea Eaton, VP of Solutions Marketing.